hackclub-community/.github/profile/README.md

 ### Related organizations from the community

-- [**Hack Club Alumni Society**](https://github.com/hackclub-alumni) - Loose assoication of alums who graduated from either high school or aged out of YSWS programs or both.
+- [**Hack Club Alumni Society**](https://github.com/hackclub-alumni) - Loose association of alums who graduated from either high school or aged out of YSWS programs or both.